-Canada takes first step toward ratifying new North American trade deal
+Canada takes first step towards ratifying new North American trade deal

 Foreign Minister Chrystia Freeland presented what is known as a “ways and means motion” to the House of Commons, which opens the way for the formal presentation of a bill.

-The United States struck deals on May 17 to lift tariffs on steel and aluminum imports from Canada and Mexico, removing a major obstacle to legislative approval of the trade pact.
+The United States struck deals on May 17 to lift tariffs on steel and aluminum imports from Canada and Mexico, removing a major obstacle to legislative approval of the new U.S.-Mexico-Canada Agreement (USMCA), the trilateral trade deal to replace the 25-year-old North American Free Trade Agreement.

-That same day, Pence said he would travel to meet Canadian Prime Minister Justin Trudeau in Ottawa on May 30 to discuss “advancing” ratification.
+Pence is going to meet Canadian Prime Minister Justin Trudeau in Ottawa on May 30 to discuss “advancing” ratification.

+“The entry into force of this agreement does not depend solely on Canada,” Freeland told reporters after presenting the motion.
+“Insofar as possible, we intend to move in tandem with the United States.”

+The United States is Canada’s top trading partner, taking in 75 percent of its goods exports.
+Reaching a new trade deal had been a priority for Trudeau’s Liberal government, and now a national election is just five months away.

+John Manley, a former Liberal foreign minister, said on Friday that Canada should pass the new treaty this summer.

+“To fail to pass it is going to be a signal to the U.S. Congress that it is still open for renegotiations,” Manley told Reuters.

-Reporting by Steve Scherer; Editing by Phil Berlowitz
+Reporting by Kelsey Johnson and Steve Scherer; Editing by Phil Berlowitz